redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 * GraphQL & SDLs
 * Services

 If you haven't been through the first tutorial, or maybe you went through it on an older version of Redwood (before 0.19.0) you can clone this repo which contains everything built in part 1 and also adds a little styling so it isn't quite so...ugly.
 Don't get us wrong, what we built in part 1 had a great personality!
 We just gave it some hipper clothes and a nice haircut.
-We used [TailwindCSS](https://tailwindcss.com) to style things up and added a `<div>` or two to give us some additional hooks to hang some styling.
+We used [TailwindCSS](https://tailwindcss.com) to style things up and added a `<div>` or two to give us some additional hooks to hang some styling on.

     git clone https://github.com/redwoodjs/redwood-tutorial
     cd redwood-tutorial